-Packed with ham flowers, fruits, crab salad, egg, and broccoli, this colorful Chicken meatball bento will get your kids to enjoy their lunches without fail.
-Read on to learn more on how to pack bento boxes.
+Packed with a ham flower, crab salad, boiled egg, broccoli, and fruit, this colorful Chicken Meatball Bento with steamed Japanese rice will get your kids to enjoy their lunches without fail.
+Read on to learn more about how to pack bento boxes.

 Lunch doesn’t end when the school year does.
 For many of us, even when the school year is over we are still packing lunch for summer camps, daycare, and work.
 To kick off the summer break, I want to introduce my recent favorite lunch box and a menu my children enjoyed throughout this past school year.